 Is it Safe When you Use it?

 Well, this is both a yes and no. The reason mascaras that have these ingredients are still on the market is because not all of them have allergic reactions to these products.
-So if you really have mascara you are dying to try and you are a bit hesitant because of the possible side effect then we would advise you to do a patch test on your hand first before applying it to an area that is sensitive like the eye area.
+So if you really have mascara you are dying to try and you are a bit hesitant because of the possible side effect then we would advise you to do a patch test on your hand first before applying it to an area that is sensitive to the eye area.

 Another option would also be to go green!
 The great thing about science and technology nowadays is the fact that there are so many organic options, even makeup!
 Organic mascaras are not only safe but are also cheaper.
 They offer ingredients that are natural antioxidants.
 They can do everything your mascara can but without the harmful toxins.
 For example, they get colorants such as blueberries, blackcurrant and acai berries.
-For that moisturizing element they use green tea, coconut oil and also Vitamin E.
+For that moisturizing element, they use green tea, coconut oil and also Vitamin E.

 Is it Safe When You are Removing it?

 It is better to remove your mascara with all natural makeup removers such as olive oil.
 Not only because they do such a good job and at it or that they are so much cheaper than your usual run of the mill eye makeup remover, but because they don’t have any toxic ingredients that could react with the possibly toxic ingredients you already have in your mascara.
-Also remember to be gentle in removing mascara to avoid in eyelash loss.
+Also, remember to be gentle in removing mascara to avoid in eyelash loss.

-So there you have it.
+So there, you have it.
 Basically what we’re trying to say is we really can’t tell you whether or not you should buy certain mascara since whatever ingredients we warn you about, they are still readily available at any makeup counter that you frequent.
-The best advice we could give you is to be cautious at to do your research before trying new mascara, of course don’t forget to do the proper patch tests.
+The best advice we could give you is to be cautious at to do your research before trying new mascara, of course, don’t forget to do the proper patch tests.
 And as we said, maybe shifting to a more organic route could just be the answer you are looking for.